 In the EDA, for each observation, perturbations are defined by randomly sampling a Gaussian distribution with zero mean and standard deviation equal to the estimate of the observation error standard deviation.
-Sea surface temperature fields are also perturbed, with correlated patterns as currently used in the Seasonal Forecasting System (Vialard et al., 2005).
+Sea surface temperature fields are also perturbed, with correlated patterns derived from the HadISST2 dataset (Kennedy et al., 2016) which has been developed for the ERA5 ECMWF reanalysis (Hirahara et al., 2016).
 To simulate the impact of model uncertainty, the stochastically perturbed parametrization tendency (SPPT) scheme is used; this perturbs the total parametrized tendency of physical processes (more details can be found in part V of this document).
 From CY41R2 the EDA cycles its own background error and covariance estimates.
 It can thus be seen as a variational implementation of a perturbed observation EnKF.
 This behaviour is activated by setting both environment variables LEDA_ERRORS_IN and LEDA_ERRORS_OUT to true.